Innovative Finance Isas explained

 Read more about the basics in our P2P lending guide.

-From April of this year, legislation allows you to save P2P loans in an Isa wrapper, meaning any money you make is totally free from tax.
-The Ifisa counts towards your overall Isa allowance, which for the 2017-18 is £20,000.
+Since April 2016, legislation has allowed you to save P2P loans in an Isa wrapper, meaning any money you make is totally free from tax.
+The Ifisa counts towards your overall Isa allowance, which for the 2017-18 tax year is £20,000.

 Do you need an Innovative Finance Ifisa?